Wendy and Lucy

 Wendy and Lucy is a 2008 American drama film directed by Kelly Reichardt.
-Reichardt and Jon Raymond adapted the screenplay from his short story Train Choir.
+Reichardt and Jon Raymond adapted the screenplay from his short story "Train Choir".
 The film stars Michelle Williams as Wendy, a homeless woman who searches for her lost dog, Lucy (played by Reichardt's own dog of that name, who had previously appeared in Old Joy).
 It had its world premiere at the 2008 Cannes Film Festival and was screened at several additional film festivals before receiving a limited theatrical release in the United States on December 10, 2008.

 Plot

 A young woman, Wendy Carroll, is traveling to Alaska with her dog Lucy, where she hopes to find work at a cannery.
-They become stranded in Oregon when their car breaks down, and she lacks the funds to repair it.
+They become stranded in Oregon when Wendy's car breaks down, and she lacks the funds to repair it.
 At a supermarket, she leaves Lucy outside while she attempts to shoplift dog food.
 After a meeting with the store clerk and the manager, Wendy is apprehended and taken to the police station.

-After paying a fine, Wendy is released from police custody.
+After paying a $50 fine, Wendy is released from police custody.
 She hurries to the grocery store, but Lucy is gone.
-After many failed efforts to track Lucy down, with the help of a security guard, she discovers that Lucy has been taken to a dog pound and rehomed.
+After many failed efforts to find Lucy, with the help of Walgreens security guard, Wendy discovers that she has been taken to a dog pound and rehomed.

-When Wendy visits the mechanic to pick up her car, she learns her engine needs to be rebuilt, which would exceed the car's worth.
-Abandoning her car and nearly penniless, Wendy goes to the home where Lucy lives.
-She tearfully promises to return and departs on a Northbound train.
+Wendy learns her car needs to be rebuilt and abandons it then goes to the home where Lucy lives.
+She tearfully promises to return and departs on a northbound train.